 Silent Candlelight Procession

-Helsinki will light Havis Amanda orange as part of the UN's International Orange Days campaign.
+The statue of Havis Amanda will be illuminated in orange on 25 November 2026 from 15.00 to midnight as part of the UN's International Orange Days campaign.
 The colour orange and light symbolise hope for a non-violent future.
-Bring your own candle with a protective cover.

 The procession ends with a candle lighting ceremony around the statue of Havis Amanda, bathing in orange light.
 The event will end at around 18.00.